SeisSol/SeisSol/Documentation/environment-variables.rst

 Checkpointing
 ~~~~~~~~~~~~~

-Some environment variables related to checkpointing are described in the :ref:`Checkpointing section <Checkpointing>`.
+Some environment variables related to checkpointing are described in the ref:`Checkpointing section <Checkpointing>`.

 .. _optimal_environment_variables_on_supermuc_ng: